top of page

 • Environmental Concerns: Some wood species are not sustainably harvested, and pressure-treated wood contains chemicals.

-While both options are a good choice for updating your deck, Two words.
-Zero maintenance.
-We truly enjoy a combination. a nice composite deck with a beautiful cedar pergola and some black powder coated privacy screens is a look we really love here at Respectful Renos & Decks.
-But when it comes down to having to surviving the harsh Alberta weather; composite is the choice that will stand the test of time and look good doing it.
+While both options are good for updating your deck, I have two words for you: zero maintenance.
+I truly enjoy a combination—a nice composite deck with a beautiful cedar pergola and some black powder-coated privacy screens is a look I really love here at Respectful Renos & Decks.
+When it comes down to surviving the harsh Alberta weather, composite is the choice that will stand the test of time and look good doing it.

-composite, wood and stone combine for a beautiful finsih
+composite, wood and stone combine for a beautiful finish

-composite, wood and stone combine for a beautiful finsih
+composite, wood and stone combine for a beautiful finish

 Installation and Maintenance Differences